 She also regularly acts for clients facing disciplinary allegations and charges relating to their employment.
 In that regard, Sarah has extensive experience acting for lawyers, police officers, and medical professionals.

 Sarah is a member of the Queensland Law Society’s Occupational Discipline Law Committee.
-That committee consults with and advises the Queensland Law Society in relation to legislative and policy issues that arise in the discipline law context.
+That committee advises the Society in relation to legislative and policy issues that arise in the discipline law context.
 Being on this committee places her in good stead to assist clients facing disciplinary proceedings.
-She also holds the position of Chair of the Women Lawyers Association of Queensland Inc (WLAQ) Criminal Lawyers Sub-Committee.